chevere/docs/components/Filesystem.md

 ## File

-The `Chevere\Components\Filesystem\File` class is in charge of interact with filesystem files.
+[FileInterface](../reference/Chevere/Interfaces/Filesystem/FileInterface.md) describe the interface for the component in charge of interact with filesystem files.

 ```php
 use Chevere\Components\Filesystem\File;